 Older facilities will also need to upgrade their drainage, and a retrofit option is generally the best choice, rather than completely redoing a production floor that doesn't need redoing..

 Installing a Channel Drain in Existing Concrete

-In many cases, facility builders and managers have to work around pre-existing concrete flooring to install their trench drain systems.
-Although this may seem like it would be difficult to retrofit a drainage system, it is relatively easy, especially with the right system.
+In many cases, facility builders and managers have to work around pre-existing concrete flooring to install their trench drain or slot drain systems.
+Despite how it may seem, it's actually relatively easy to retrofit a drainage system, especially with the right system.

 Choose the Right System